Tyler Stephenson Preview, Player Props: Reds vs. Cardinals

-Tyler Stephenson -- with a slugging percentage of .724 in his past 10 games, including one home run -- will be in action for the Cincinnati Reds versus the St. Louis Cardinals, with Drew Rom on the hill, on September 8 at 6:40 PM ET.
+On Saturday, Tyler Stephenson (.467 on-base percentage in past 10 games, 132 points above season-long percentage) and the Cincinnati Reds play the St. Louis Cardinals, whose starting pitcher will be Zack Thompson.
+First pitch is at 6:40 PM ET.

+He had a hitless performance in his most recent game (0-for-2) against the Cardinals.

 Tyler Stephenson Game Info & Props vs. the Cardinals